saifshaikh48/enhancements/enhancements/windows-containers/windows-node-egress-proxy.md

 The latter 2 scenarios occur through changing the [`Proxy` object named `cluster`](https://docs.openshift.com/container-platform/4.12/networking/enable-cluster-wide-proxy.html#nw-proxy-configure-object_config-cluster-wide-proxy) or by modifying certificates present in their [trustedCA ConfigMap](https://docs.openshift.com/container-platform/4.12/security/certificates/updating-ca-bundle.html#ca-bundle-replacing_updating-ca-bundle).

-In each case, Windows nodes can be joined to the cluster after altering proxy settings in which case proxy settings would be applied initial during node configuration.
-In the latter 2 scenarios, Windows nodes may already be existing on the cluster in which case they would need to be updated.
+In all cases, Windows nodes can be joined to the cluster after altering proxy settings, which would result in WMCO applying proxy settings during initial node configuration.
+In the latter 2 scenarios, Windows nodes may already exist in the cluster, in which case WMCO would reconcile to update them.

 ### Risks, Drawbacks, and Mitigations